1.2. Assessment¶

 Reflections and Participation in Debates 10%

-Between March 12 - April 2 each student will read The Alignment Problem and contribute to a series of asynchronous and in-class discussion and debates
+Between March 11 - April 1 each student will read Situational Awareness and contribute to a series of asynchronous and in-class discussion and debates

 Video Presentation 10%